 Pupa

-In this stage, the ladybug is usually yellow or orange with black markings.
-They don’t move and are attached to a leaf for the next 7 to 15 days while they undergo this transformation.
+At this stage, the ladybug is usually yellow or orange with black markings.
+It doesn’t move and is attached to a leaf for the next 7 to 15 days while it undergoes this transformation.

 Adult Ladybug

-Adult ladybugs feed on soft-bodied insects such as aphids just like larva.
-Over winter adult ladybugs hibernate.
-Once spring comes again, they become active, mate and start the life cycle again.
+Adult ladybugs feed on soft-bodied insects such as aphids and larvae.
+Over winter, they hibernate.
+Once spring comes, they become active, mate, and start the life cycle again.

 Ladybug Life Cycle Worksheets